speakeasy-api/openapi-directory/SDKs/googleapis.com/assuredworkloads/v1/java/README.md

 <!-- Start SDK Available Operations -->
 ## SDK Available Operations

 ### organizations

 * `assuredworkloadsOrganizationsLocationsOperationsList` - Lists operations that match the specified filter in the request.
 If the server doesn't support this method, it returns `UNIMPLEMENTED`.
-NOTE: the `name` binding allows API services to override the binding to use different resource name schemes, such as `users/*/operations`.
-To override the binding, API services can add a binding such as `"/v1/{name=users/*}/operations"` to their service configuration.
-For backwards compatibility, the default name includes the operations collection id, however overriding users must ensure the name binding is the parent resource, without the operations collection id.
 * `assuredworkloadsOrganizationsLocationsWorkloadsCreate` - Creates Assured Workload.
 * `assuredworkloadsOrganizationsLocationsWorkloadsDelete` - Deletes the workload.
 Make sure that workload's direct children are already in a deleted state, otherwise the request will fail with a FAILED_PRECONDITION error.
 * `assuredworkloadsOrganizationsLocationsWorkloadsList` - Lists Assured Workloads under a CRM Node.